gunthercox/HackathonPack/readme.md

 just want to hide put your head down on a folded up hoodie.
 7. **Judging** After the coding session, judges will come around to evaluate each team's project.
-It will be important that you convey how you used technlogy provided by sponsors and wxplain why your creation is a usefull hack.
+It will be important that you convey how you used technlogy provided by sponsors and explain why your creation is a useful hack.
 8. **The closing ceremony** is where awards will be distributed.
 9. **Going home** It is not a good idea to drive after not sleeping all night.
 Make sure that you have a plan for someone to pick you up.